Digitex City (DGTX) Price Tops $0.0135

-Digitex City (DGTX) traded flat against the US dollar during the 1 day period ending at 13:00 PM ET on June 15th.
-One Digitex City coin can currently be purchased for about $0.0135 or 0.00000057 BTC on exchanges.
-In the last week, Digitex City has traded flat against the US dollar.
-Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last day.
+Digitex City (DGTX) traded flat against the dollar during the 24 hour period ending at 12:00 PM Eastern on June 19th.
+During the last week, Digitex City has traded flat against the dollar.
+Digitex City has a total market capitalization of $12.57 million and approximately $2.07 million worth of Digitex City was traded on exchanges in the last 24 hours.
+One Digitex City coin can now be purchased for about $0.0135 or 0.00000057 BTC on popular cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.